Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-A narrow road exits the center of Otranto.
-After an initial, gradual ascent, the route flattens out on quiet country roads, rolling through olive groves and past stone walls, farms and hamlets.
-You may stop for lunch and a tasting at a winery or visit a traditional weaving workshop along the way.
-Scattered throughout the landscape are prehistoric standing stones.
+A narrow road leads out of the center of Otranto.
+After a gradual initial ascent, the route flattens out along quiet country roads, winding through olive groves, past stone walls, farms, and small hamlets.
+Along the way, you may stop for lunch and a tasting at a local winery or visit a traditional weaving workshop.
+Scattered throughout the landscape are prehistoric standing stones, offering a glimpse into the region’s ancient past.

 Included Meals: Breakfast

-Leaving Otranto today, you’ll savor the last ride of your Puglia Self-Guided Biking Vacation along the dramatic Adriatic coast.
-Ride along the Strait of Otranto before turning into a countryside of enormous olive and oak trees.
-This scenic route leads to the small Renaissance village of Acaya, one of Puglia’s last remaining fortified cities.
-Its notable 16th-century grid of streets divides the town into rectangular “islands.”
-After exploring, you’ll join a bike path that leads into the center of Lecce.
-This beautiful city is constructed from a pink-tinged local stone called pietra dorata.
-There is so much Baroque-period architecture with chiseled cherubs, angels, and saints, that Lecce has been called the “Florence of the South.”
-As you explore, your week of cycling will no doubt bring a new sense of urgency to your gelato cravings; you’ll have plenty of options to satisfy them here!
+Leaving Otranto today, you’ll savor the final ride of your vacation along the dramatic Adriatic coast.
+Begin along the Strait of Otranto, then turn inland into a landscape of majestic olive and oak trees.
+This scenic route leads to the small Renaissance village of Acaya, one of Puglia’s last remaining fortified towns.
+Its distinctive 16th-century grid layout divides the village into rectangular “islands.”
+After a bit of exploration, continue on a bike path that brings you directly into the heart of Lecce.

 Today's Ride Choices